-10% quota for economically weak in general category cleared by Lok Sabha
+Lok Sabha clears 10% quota bill, to be tabled in Rajya Sabha today

 Also Read Infographic: The 10 per cent upper caste quota explained

-The bill, which, in a first, will extend reservation to upper castes, is likely to be presented in Rajya Sabha tomorrow.
-The bill stands a fair chance in Rajya Sabha, with several opposition parties supporting it despite reservations.
+The bill, which, in a first, will extend reservation to upper castes, is likely to be presented in Rajya Sabha today.
 Rajya Sabha session has been extended till Wednesday.
+Prime Minister Narendra Modi and Congress president Rahul Gandhi were present in the Lower House when the bill was passed.

 The proposed reservation will be over and above the existing 50 per cent reservation enjoyed by the Scheduled Castes, Scheduled Tribes and the Other Backward Classes, and will take the total reservation to 60 per cent.